maxkossek/maxkossek.github.io/_posts/2019-04-30-c-programming-language.md

 ## 1 - A Tutorial Introduction

 ### 1.1 Getting Started
-C program consists of functions and variables.[^1] Function contains statements that specify operations, and variables store values.
+C program consists of functions and variables.
+Function contains statements that specify operations, and variables store values.
 Program begins executing at main so every program must have a `main()` function.

 ### 1.2 Variables and Arithmetic Exceptions